RTradeLtd/Temporal/ARCHITECTURE.md

 In order to prevent issues with pinning large files to clusters, and timeouts we first pin to an ipfs node locally, followed by adding that pin to the cluster pinset.
 Since IPFS Cluster is itself still a working product, we first pin locally to ensure immediate availability, followed by cluster pinning

+For now, data uploaded to our system is stored as is.
+In in interm should you wish for the data to be encrypted and protected against even us accessing your data (which we would absolutely not do to begin wtih) please encrypt the files before upload, or ensure that the content your hash refers to is encrypted.
+That being said, our IPFS repo exists on encrypted drives, and all backups we do are encryupted.

 ### Deployment